fraromeo/fraromeo/README.md

 ---
  - 🌱 I'm currently finishing my master of science at Politecnico di Milano
  - 🌍 I love travelling.
 Getting to know different cultures and countries is what makes life beautiful
- - 🇮🇹 I'm an average Italian guy: I love sports and food
+ - 🇮🇹 I'm an average Italian guy: I love food and sports
- - 💭 My dream job mixes data science and sports, but I'm happy with at least one of them
+ - 💭 Machine Learning and Data Science are my passions